magmafoundation/Magma/README.md

 If you need a higher version of Java for other applications, you can install both versions and use `"<path to java.exe>" -jar magma.jar` instead of `java -jar magma.jar`.

-## BungeeCord
+## BungeeCord/Velocity

+Magma is compatible with Velocity, but it does not support modern forwarding.

 If you want to use Magma in a BungeeCord network, we recommend to use [HexaCord](https://github.com/HexagonMC/BungeeCord) or [Waterfall](https://github.com/PaperMC/Waterfall)/[Travertine](https://github.com/PaperMC/Travertine) instead since it has better Forge support than BungeeCord.

 In order to use Magma with BungeeCord, you have to enable `forge-support` in the BungeeCord config, set `online-mode` to false in server.properties and `bungeecord` to true in spigot.yml.

-## 1.16
+## 1.16+

-Magma 1.16 is in beta and not stable enough to be used on a public server.
-Beta releases for testing and private playing can be found [here](https://github.com/magmafoundation/Magma-1.16.x).
+Magma for Minecraft 1.16 and above can be found in their own repositories.
+Click [here](https://github.com/magmafoundation/Magma-1.16.x) to visit the 1.16 repository.

 ## Deployment